QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 intersect(l1, l2, l3, l4)
 ```

-We find that the function is now capable of handling arbitarily many lists inputs.

-Suppose we also want to output intersections for each list.
-In this case, we will need to input keyword arguments with an arbitary size.
+This is an ad hoc example but it shows the difference between using `*` to allow multiple arguments and using `*` to unpack the tuple for the `intersection` function.

-Similarly, Python allows us to use `**kargs` to pass keyword arguments into functions without specifying the size of the arguments.
+Python also allows us to use `**kargs` to pass *keyword arguments* into functions without specifying the size of the arguments.

 Let's start with a simple example